PatrickShahade/osticket-prereqs/README.md

 <br />

 <p>
-We'll do a quick restart of our IIS just like we did a couple steps before.
-Then we can navigate to Sites > Default Web Site > osTicket and find browse *80.
+11) I do another restart of IIS just as before.
+Then navigate to Sites > Default Web Site > osTicket and find browse *80.
 This should pull up an osTicket installer page that shows us what else we may need to configure.
 </p>
 <p>
   <img src=https://i.imgur.com/JjphPUu.png/>